Berserker71130/velocity/README.md

 5. Ensure your API fetching logic uses this enviroment variable.

    ## Getting Started
-   Follow these steps tp  set up and run the application locally.
+   Follow these steps to  set up and run the application locally.

    ### Prerequisites
    1. Node.js (LTS version recommended)
    2. npm (or yarn)

       ### Installation
-      ...bash
       1. **Clone the repository:**
-       ...bash
        git clone [Your-gitHub-Repository-URL]

-2. **Navigate to project directory:**
+2. **Navigate to project directory:** cd velocity
-   ...bash
-   cd velocity

    3. **Install dependencies:**
-      ...bash
       npm install
       #OR
       #yarn install

-      4. **Start the development server:**
+      4. **Start the development server:** npm start
-         ...bash
-         npm start

-         The application will now be running and accessible at 'http://localhost:300.
+         The application will now be running and accessible at 'http://localhost:3000'.

          ## Usage
          1. Enter the name of a city or location into the search bar.